Testing for Lead in Drinking Water - Public and Nonpublic Schools

 Deferrals of Initial Testing

-MDE has received 706 applications for a twelve-month deferral from initial testing, and, in consultation with MSDE, has granted approval to 702 applications.
-The remaining 4 applications did not meet the requirements for approval.
-MDE has received 122 applications for three-year deferrals in initial testing; no three-year deferrals were granted.
+Through the 2017-2018, 2018-2019, and 2019-2020 school calendar years, schools had the option of applying for a deferral in initial sampling for either twelve months or three years.
+MDE received 706 applications for a twelve-month deferral from initial testing, and, in consultation with MSDE, granted approval to 702 applications.
+The remaining four applications did not meet the requirements for approval.
+MDE received 122 applications for three-year deferrals in initial testing; no three-year deferrals were granted.

 It is important to note that schools can no longer apply to defer the initial testing since all of the initial testing deadlines have passed.